JustusAkuku/Machine-Learning-Model-for-Salary-Prediction/README.md

 # Model Building

-- Use the Linear Regression Algorithm for model training.
+- Used the Linear Regression Algorithm for model training.

-- Compare performance using metrics like MAE, RMSE, and R².
+- Compared performance using metrics like MAE, RMSE, and R².

 # Results & Insights